An ad-free and cookie-free website.

-We show how TAC stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Electric Utilities industry.
+We show how TAC stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Hydroelectric Power Generation industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 TransAlta owns, operates and develops a diverse fleet of electrical power generation assets in Canada, the United States and Australia with a focus on long-term shareholder value.
 TransAlta provides municipalities, medium and large industries, businesses and utility customers with clean, affordable, energy efficient and reliable power.
 Today, TransAlta is one of Canada’s largest producers of wind power and Alberta’s largest producer of hydro-electric power.
 For over 100 years, TransAlta has been a responsible operator and a proud community-member where its employees work and live.
 TransAlta aligns its corporate goals with the UN Sustainable Development Goals and has been recognized by CDP (formerly Climate Disclosure Project) as an industry leader on Climate Change Management.
 TransAlta is proud to have achieved the Silver level PAR (Progressive Aboriginal Relations) designation by the Canadian Council for Aboriginal Business.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)